 - Birth control.
 Birth control pills and hormonal IUDs may help balance hormones and control periods.

 - Over-the-counter pain medications.
 NSAIDs, such as ibuprofen and naproxen sodium, may help ease symptoms of a painful period and help reduce blood loss.
+You can purchase NSAIDs online.

 - Prescription medication.
 Your doctor may prescribe certain prescription medications such as oral progesterone to help treat heavy periods.